Documentation

 Using the Sender Policy Framework (SPF) standard

-This is the most straightforward scheme to implement, you simply add your domain to the hornbill instance and ensure that your DNS includes a directive in your SPF policy to tell mail servers out there that you are authorizing mail messages coming from our servers to be from someone@yourdomain.com - because of automated SPF checks done by our servers during configuration this can easily be set up by our customers without our assistance.
+This is the most straightforward scheme to implement.
+Simply add your domain to the Hornbill instance and ensure that your DNS includes a directive in your SPF policy to tell external mail servers that you are authorizing mail messages coming from our servers to be from someone@yourdomain.com.
+Because of automated SPF checks done by our servers during configuration, you can set this up without assistance from Hornbill.

-Instead of our servers taking care of mail routing, we can simply route all outbound e-mails for your specified domain to an SMTP relaying server of your choice.
-Typically this is your own enterprise SMTP server which you have to provide us access to (generally by creating special firewall rules to enable our servers to connect).
+Instead of our servers taking care of mail routing, we can simply route all outbound emails for your specified domain to an SMTP-relaying server of your choice.
+Typically, this is your own enterprise SMTP server, which you must provide us access to (generally by creating special firewall rules to enable our servers to connect).

 FCrDNS

 This is known as Forward-Confirmed reverse DNS (FCrDNS).
-This means that the hostname’s A record must match the reverse DNS (PTR) record for the IP (and Vice Versa).
-This was a historic attempt to ensure that the Sender owned the domain and the DNS record.
-In reality, it never really worked once cloud services or multi-tenant systems became a reality with multiple SMTP serves serving many customers and having resilience and was dropped by all but 2 lists years ago.
+This means that the hostname’s A record must match the reverse DNS (PTR) record for the IP (and vice versa).
+This was a historic attempt to ensure that the sender owned the domain and the DNS record.
+In reality, it never really worked once cloud services or multi-tenant systems became a reality with multiple SMTP servers serving many customers and having resilience.
+It was dropped by all but two lists years ago.

-Therefore as with many other cloud vendors, we are advising our customers and their email recipients to avoid using any blacklist that implements FCrDNS or if not possible, configure Hornbill to use their own SMART host rather than the live.hornbill.com provided SMART HOST
+Therefore, as with many other cloud vendors, we are advising our customers and their email recipients to avoid using any blacklist that implements FCrDNS.
+If this is not possible, our advice is to configure Hornbill to use your own smart host rather than the live.hornbill.com-provided smart host.

 In This Document